-I guess it was inevitable that I’d grow up to be a poet.
-My mother would recite poetry often as she worked around the house, and my siblings and I grew up hearing the idiomatic rhymes of Paul Laurence Dunbar.
-The day I sat in awe as she recited Dunbar's poem In the Morning, completely from memory - a poem she learned when she was a little girl – was the day that I decided that I would grow up and be a poet and someday I would write something my mother would memorize and recite.
+I guess it was inevitable that I became a poet.
+Mama would recite poetry often as she worked around the house, and my siblings and I grew up hearing the idiomatic rhymes of Paul Laurence Dunbar.
+One day I sat in awe as she recited, completely from memory, Dunbar's In the Morning, a poem she'd memorized when she was a little girl.
+That was the day that I decided I would grow up to be a poet, and someday, I would write a poem my Mama would memorize and recite.

 The Poetry Den Podcast

 Being interviewed for a poetry podcast is a great way to feel "famous in your neighborhood."